Pratham-gupta-235/PyTorch_Projects/README.md

 3. Train a CNN model.
 4. Evaluate the model using accuracy, precision, recall, etc.

-### Image Classification with Pre-trained Models 🖼️🔄
+<h2 id="image-classification-with-pre-trained-models">Image Classification with Pre-trained Models 🖼️🔄</h2>

 In this project, we take advantage of **pre-trained models** such as ResNet, VGG, and EfficientNet to classify images.
 These models are already trained on large datasets (e.g., ImageNet) and can be fine-tuned for specific tasks, which can significantly speed up training.